 Punctuate.
-A Nonfiction Magazine is a new online and print publication from the Creative Writing Department at Columbia College Chicago.
+A Nonfiction Magazine is a new online and print publication from the English and Creative Writing Department at Columbia College Chicago.
 The word punctuate derives from the Latin punctum, meaning point; we aim to promote a kind of striking, honest, diverse nonfiction writing that has a point to prove.

 What do we publish?